kimusu2008/jekyll-now/about.md

 permalink: /about/
 ---

-I am an experienced data science and machine learning practisioner.
+I am an experienced data science and machine learning practitioner.

 ### More Information